Brandon Francis: Early life

 Francis was born in Marion, Ohio.
 He moved to Norfolk, England with his mother and sister when he was three years old.

 Career

 Francis began his acting career with London's National Youth Theatre.
 Outside of Britain, he pursued a variety of stage and film projects that took him back to the United States and eventually to Japan.
 A string of appearances on Japanese television led Francis to divide his time between Tokyo and his home in London.

-Notable work include the documentary film Kicking It.
+Notable work includes the documentary film Kicking It.
 Narrated by Colin Farrell, the documentary premiered at Sundance Film Festival in 2008.
 The documentary allowed Francis to champion several social causes with which he is actively involved.
 The New York Times said that the film is "so earnest it hurts" in its treatment of homelessness and poverty.

 Francis ventured outside acting when he wrote and produced Bollocks, which premiered in Greece at the Peloponnesian International Film Festival in 2012.